Electrical and Electronic Engineering

 Projects

-- Project 1: Implementing a program that solves the value function of a simple gridworld problem by matrix inversion.
+- Project 1: Implement a program that solves the value function of a simple gridworld problem by matrix inversion.

-- Project 2: Implementing the DP algorithm to solve a gridworld problem.
+- Project 2: Implement the DP algorithm to solve a gridworld problem.

-- Project 3: Implementing the Monte Carlo Control On Policy Simulation to solve a gridworld problem.
+- Project 3: Implement the Monte Carlo Control On Policy Simulation to solve a gridworld problem.

-- Project 4: Implementing the Q-learning Simulation to solve a gridworld problem.
+- Project 4: Implement the Q-learning Simulation to solve a gridworld problem.

 References